Sanmo-Labs/rumpty-docs/docs/firewall-policies/create-a-policy.md

 2. Add an optional **Description** (e.g. `HTTP and SSH access`)
 3. Click **+ Create policy**

 The policy appears in the table on the right.
-It has no rules and is not attached to anything yet.
+It is not attached to anything yet.
+Click the policy name to open it and manage its allow rules.

+## Delete a policy

+Click the delete icon under **Actions** in the policy table, then confirm.
+The policy is removed from the workspace.

 ## Next steps